Research24 min read

 Result

 1.)
-Are your clients independent (i)?
+Are your clients independent (i).
+Outcome of ones do not depend on others?
 2.)
-Do you measure confounders, treatment, and outcome in the same intervals?
+Are all clients have full window to measure metrics?
 3.)
 Do you measure confounders before treatment and outcome after?
 4.)
 Do you have a consistent label of treatment, such as if a person does not receive a treatment, he has a label 0?

 Those assumptions are statistically untestable.
 We need design of research for them